 Yours is an interesting proposition, but unfortunately, not one that the vast majority of franchisors are going to entertain.
-The franchise agreement has inherent value from many perspectives and franchisors will be adverse to making changes, unless, as is the case in most human activities, you have a lot more to offer than the other side.
+Franchisors are adverse to making changes, unless, as is the case in most human activities, you have more to offer than they do.
 Let’s look at negotiating the franchise agreement from a couple of angles.
-(Better chances for negotiating at the close of the post.)
+(Better chances of negotiating at the end of this post.)

 Second, regarding specific changes to royalty terms, keep in mind that the franchisor has two main sources of income, franchise fees and royalties.
-In the ideal world, franchise fees should cover the franchisor’s cost of putting you into business (cost of sales, training and set-up), and royalties should kick in as quickly as possible to create support, administration, and profit dollars.
+In an ideal world, franchise fees should cover the franchisor’s cost of putting you into business (cost of sales, training and set-up) and royalties should kick in as quickly as possible to pay for administration and profits.

 Third, the lease agreement is generally between the franchisee and landlord.
 The franchisor wants nothing to do with that potential liability except in cases where the franchisee fails and the franchisor might desire an option (not a commitment, but an option) on taking over the location and phone number.

-Now, here are two (among possibly other) things can change if or when you’re negotiating the franchise agreement.
-One, if you’re working with a brand new franchisor trying to get the first few franchisees in the door, perhaps a reduced franchise fee (probably not reduced royalties), a larger territory, or maybe access to additional units at lower rates can be agreed upon.
+Now, here are two (among other possible) things can change if or when you’re trying to negotiate the franchise agreement.
+One, if you’re working with a brand new franchisor trying to get the first few franchisees in the door.
+Perhaps a reduced franchise fee, a larger territory, or maybe additional units at lower rates can be agreed upon.
 But realize that you’re also taking more chances with a new franchisor.
 If they’re not established its just a greater risk if you can perform adequate due diligence regarding the performance of existing franchised units.
 And two, if you are buying an existing franchise business, there will be some possible change considerations.
 Your franchise attorney should be consulted.

 A note of caution: If you happen to find a franchisor who’s been around for a long time and willing to bend the rules to gather up your franchise fee — you ought to be thinking hard about running the other way.